Women’s Fiction Books,

 Challenge:

-(And I do have to challenge myself)
+(And I do have to challenge myself particularly as I have a large TBR pile)

 Outcomes: